 Where to Buy a Domain Name & Hosting

 If you actually read all this–kudos, you’re well on your way to creating your first cannabis niche website!
 (Oh yeah, you’re going to be reading A LOT about weed).
-But before you begin here is some slightly more technical advice to get you started:
+But before you begin read on for some more technical advice to get you started.

 You should definitely buy your own domain name, as websites with ‘WordPress” or “Blogger” or something similar in the URL don’t look as professional.
 There’s a multitude of places to purchase domain names, but I would highly recommend Namecheap.
 Founded in 2000, Namecheap is a leading ICANN accredited domain name registrar and web hosting company.
 They offer all the necessary products to bring your ideas online, from domain names, web hosting and SSL certificates, to productivity and marketing apps.

-Additionally, you will need a site to “host” your website–if you so decide.
-As you will see Namecheap, as well as other domain registars offer hosting plans.
+Additionally, you will need a site to “host” your website.
+As you will soon see Namecheap, as well as other domain registrars, offer hosting plans.
 Additionally, many hosting companies offer the option of purchasing domain names directly from them.
-In my experience domain registars that offer hosting often don’t provide the most quality hosting, while offering a domain name is fairly common.
-Therefore if you’re looking for a “one stop shop” I would recommend my two personal favorites Siteground and Flywheel.
-Siteground will make your website lightening fast, which is crucial for your new cannabis website.
+In my experience domain registrars that offer hosting often don’t provide the most quality hosting, while offering a domain name is fairly common.
+Therefore if you’re looking for a “one-stop-shop” I would recommend my two personal favorites Siteground and Flywheel.
+Siteground will make your website lightning-fast, which is crucial for your new cannabis website.
 Not only does Google consider page speed as one major factor in SEO (Search Engine Optimization) ranking, many people won’t even remain on your website if it presents as sluggish or slow.